artanzand/GAN_fake_houses/README.md

 google_downloader('houses vancouver', 10, 'chromedrive.exe')
 ```

 `google_downloader` uses [Selenium](https://selenium-python.readthedocs.io/) version 4.1.0

 To download images from Google using this function the user should define the following three arguments:

 1. search : The title of your google search
 2. path: Local path to the chromedriver.exe file required to use the Selenium library
 3. num_images: The number of images to be downloaded

 ## Training the model

 To train the GAN model and save the model weights run the below command line script in the `src/` directory.
 The two required arguments are the data (image) directory and the path to save the model weights.
 For list of other options run `python train.py --help`.

 ```
-python train.py --data_dir=../images --save_path=../model/model.pt
+python train.py --data_dir=../data --save_path=../model/model.pt
 ```

 ## Image Creation

 Once model weights are created or saved in the project repo, run the below command in the `src/` directory to create fake house images!
 Please replace the correct values for the arguments below.
 For list of other options run `python generate.py --help`.

+Note: The most important thing to pay attention to is that the training and image creation need to be done on either GPU or CPU.
+For example, if you train on GPU you won't be able to generate images on CPU.
+The provided model weights in the repo are trained on cloud GPU.

 ```
 python generate.py --num_examples=10 --save_path=../examples/house --model_path=../model/model.pt
 ```

 # Data